BVLOS DRONES (Beyond Visual Line of Sight).

-Commercial BVLOS flight missions have proven especially valuable in applications where assets and resources are distributed over large areas, from natural resources like forests, living assets like livestock or game, or distributed assets like pipelines and transmission lines.
+Commercial BVLOS flight missions prove to be especially valuable in applications where assets and resources are distributed over large areas.
+From natural resources like forests, living assets like livestock or game, or distributed assets like pipelines and transmission lines.
 BVLOS applications can also include SAR, Disaster Management, Drone Delivery and Oil and Gas, to mention a few.

 BVLOS Drones and effectiveness

 Traditional data collection methods included manual, vehicle-based of helicopter based forms of inspection.
 These were all subject the a variety of challenges from manual errors to low resolution data collection.
-Programmable drone flights means that the data collecting sensors be brought closer to the target for higher resolution data capturing.
-Precise flight plans can be repeated exactly every time for precise, and preformatted data collection.
+Programmable drone flights brings sensors closer to the target to capture higher resolution data.
+Precise flight plans repeats exactly every time to collect precise and pre-formatted data.
 The process of providing a quality, actionable data/information/intelligence to the recipient is speeded up to near real-time.

 BVLOS Drones and efficiency

-Case studies have shown that operating drones BVLOS are about 4 to 28 times more economical that helicopters per kilometre inspection flown.
+Case studies show that operating drones BVLOS are about 4 to 28 times more economical that helicopters per kilometre inspection flown.

-The value of every extra kilometre of flight time is graphically illustrated below.
-When a drone is used to respond to a security incident which could be in any direction from the point of take-off, simply doubling flight time adds exponentially more strike area range each time.
+The value of every extra kilometre of flight-time is graphically illustrated below.
+For example, when a drone responds to a security incident this could be in any direction from the point of take-off.
+Simply doubling flight time adds exponentially more strike area range each time.
 The following calculations apply:

 Radius (range) Potential area of coverage